ghuynh11/data-analysis-portfolio-project-bellabeat/README.md

 For this project, it would be better to share the visualizations together with their respective queries and tables.

-I also created a Tableau dashboard of all the visualizations of this project in this link. **(Dashboard to be finalized)**
+I also created a Tableau dashboard of some important visualizations of this project in this [LINK](https://public.tableau.com/views/BellabeatCaseStudy_17224486675350/Dashboard1?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

 ## STEP 6: Act